Implement Interfaces in a Project

 }

-Verify that the Teacher class correctly implements the IPerson interface by checking the Teacher.cs file.
-The class should provide implementations for the Name and Age properties, as well as the DisplayInfo method.
+You have created the Teacher class, which implements the IPerson interface.
+This class provides its own implementation for the Name and Age properties, as well as the DisplayInfo method, ensuring it adheres to the interface contract.

 1. Open the Program.cs file in the ImplementInterfaces project.